 During 2002, the first series of Lenny Henry in Pieces was transmitted on BBC1.
 Lenny also completed a tour of the UK with his live show 'Have You Seen This Man' which was recorded for release on CD and filmed for the BBC (Lenny Henry - This is My Life)

-Lenny is also famous for being one of the founding figures of Comic Relief.
-He has won numerous awards throughout his career, including BBC British Personality of the Year and the Edric Connor Inspiration to Black People Award and, in 2015, he was awarded a knighthood in HM the Queen’s Birthday Honours for services to charity and drama.
+He has won numerous awards throughout his career, including BBC British Personality of the Year, the Edric Connor Inspiration to Black People Award and, in 2015, he was awarded a knighthood in HM the Queen’s Birthday Honours for services to charity and drama.

 The following year, Sir Lenny was awarded a fellowship of the Royal Television Society, alongside a Judges Award for his work raising awareness of diversity within the television industry.
 He was also honoured with the Alan Clarke Special Award in recognition of his outstanding creative contribution to television at the 2016 BAFTA Awards.